ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 So rather dreadfully, we probably shouldn't "augment" ``-XStrict``.

-**-XUnliftedNewtypes** introduces unlifted *newtypes*, but does so simply by inferring the kind of its single constructor's field type, no ``unlifted`` needed.
-Now with the new ``unlifted`` keyword, we could potentially allow syntax like ``newtype unlifted Foo (a :: TYPE r) = Foo a``.
-What are its semantics?
-Can we still have ``Foo Int#``?
-That wouldn't exactly be ``UnliftedRep`` (which this proposal is all about), but the unlifted, unboxed runtime-rep ``IntRep``.
-Similarly, do we allow ``Foo Int``?
-That would be boxed and lifted, seemingly contradicting the declaration.

-So I suggest that we (somewhat ironically) *disallow* ``unlifted`` syntax for Newtype delcarations and instead suggest to activate ``-XUnliftedNewtypes``, which will automatically infer the generalised kind.

 **Lazy pattern matches** ``let ~t = ... in ...`` should not be allowed if ``t`` is unlifted.
 That is exactly the behavior that is currently implemented in GHC.

-**Data con wrappers** of nullary constructors like ``data unlifted T a where TInt :: T Int`` will become unlifted top-level bindings, which GHC currently forbids in source syntax.
+**Data con wrappers** of nullary constructors like ``data T a :: TYPE 'UnliftedRep where TInt :: T Int`` will become unlifted top-level bindings, which GHC currently forbids in source syntax.
 I *think* these will always be properly tagged, though, so it's just an implementation detail.
 The Core formalism should only be minimally affected by such unlifted bindings at the top-level.
 Either regard them as evaluated on start up or just allow normal forms (modulo lifted fields) See
 `#17521 <https://gitlab.haskell.org/ghc/ghc/issues/17521>`_.
 Another way forward would be to turn wrappers of nullary unlifted constructors into functions by adding a `Void#` argument.